 There are multiple steps you can take to prevent your pet from becoming lost.
 Some include:

 - Have your cat or dog wear a collar with a registered ID tag.
-You can get a pet license at the Chesapeake Treasurer’s Office.
+Learn more about license registration for your pet.

 - Microchip your pet.
 Microchipped animals have a much higher chance of being reunited with their families.
 The microchip gives your pet its own code, which can be scanned at a vet or shelter and matched to an owner’s contact information.
 It does not act as a GPS or tracker.

 - If taking pets on a walk, always use a leash.
 Do not let them roam.

 - Keep your pet safely confined to your house or fenced yard.
 Do not leave your home while your pet is still outside, and do not leave your pet unattended.

 - If you are trying to prevent pet theft, put a lock on your gate to keep unauthorized persons from entering your yard and removing your pet.
 You should also randomize the times you let your pet outside, so your schedule cannot be tracked.

 - Take lots of photos of your pet!
 If your pet ever goes missing, these photos can be used on lost flyers, ads, and posts.
 The photos can also be left at local animal shelters to help identify your pet as yours.